catrone3/shadowrunNotes/Corps (Local)/FRFZ/The Hub/Sal's Cheap Sleeps.md

 #Denver
-A coffin motel with a surprisingly stellar reputation, Sal’s Cheap Sleeps continues to fill the pods nightly.
-The presence of Sal, an immensely powerful free spirit of Kin that runs the operation, makes sure everyone is well cared for and their needs are met.
-No one would dare mess with Sal, and anyone who has tried has been found face-down in the nearby Cherry Creek.
-It’s unclear why Sal wants to run a coffin motel, but he’s fully registered and licensed with the Administration.
-If you get on Sal’s good side, he’ll even let you live in one of the pods for an extended period.
+Coffin hotels are all over the city of Denver, but this one is truly unique.
+It’s got an absolutely stellar reputation for discretion, comfort, and value.
+It’s run by a free spirit named Sal, who is an immensely powerful spirit of Man.
+Anyone who has caused trouble at Cheap Sleeps has been found a few days later, face-down in the nearby Cherry Creek.

 District: [[../../../Locations/FRFZ/The Hub|The Hub]]
+Source: #6th